VCCRI/PGSCatalogCalculator/README.md

 Please find an example file in this repo: https://github.com/VCCRI/PGSCatalogDownloader/blob/master/sample.yaml

-Please define the output directory in the YAML file otherwise the tool will output files in the current R working directory
+Please define the output directory in the YAML file under outputDir otherwise the tool will output files in the current R working directory

 Please note that this tools creates intermediate files, error messages relating to these intermediate files should be ignored